Font Size

 • Never share drug injection equipment.

-How Effective are Latex Condoms in Preventing HIV?
+How Effective Are Latex Condoms in Preventing HIV?

 Latex condoms, when used CORRECTLY, are highly effective in preventing sexual transmission of HIV, the virus that causes AIDS.
 Research on the effectiveness of latex condoms in preventing transmission is both comprehensive and conclusive.

-The ability if latex condoms to prevent transmission has been scientifically established in laboratory studies as well as in epidemiological studies of uninfected persons at very high risk of infection because they were involved in sexual relationships with HIV-infected partners.
+The ability of latex condoms to prevent transmission has been scientifically established in laboratory studies as well as in epidemiological studies of uninfected persons at very high risk of infection because they were involved in sexual relationships with HIV-infected partners.

 The most recent meta-analysis of epidemiological studies of condom effectiveness was published by Weller and Davis in 2004.
 This analysis refines and updates their previous report published in 1999.
 The analysis demonstrates that the consistent use of latex condoms provides a high degree of protection against heterosexual transmission of HIV.

 It should be noted that condom use cannot provide absolute protection against HIV.
-The surest way to avoid transmission on HIV is to abstain from sexual intercourse or to be in a long-term mutually monogamous relationship with a partner who has been tested and you know is uninfected.
+The surest way to avoid transmission of HIV is to abstain from sexual intercourse or to be in a long-term mutually monogamous relationship with a partner who has been tested and you know is uninfected.

 What can I expect if I have an HIV Test?